 for about 3 miles and turn right on Free Street.
 Follow Free Street to Union Street at the

-Copies of the trail map are available at the park's Visitor's Center which is on your right about 1,000 yards in from the front gate.
+Copies of theoutdated DCR map are available here.
+While copies of the Friends of Wompatuck's much better map are at the park's Visitor's Center which is on your right about 1,000 yards in from the front gate.
 Also check out this GPS MAP of a fun 10 mile ride created by Dave Pearson.

 Check the NEMBA homepage for upcoming Trail